jobjo/BonsaiStore/README.md

 Instead of using an external query language (such as `SQL`), queries are constructed in `F#` and data is stored in memory.

 The following features are emphasized:
-* Simple semantics - A BonsaiStore is conceptually just a set of items.
+* Simple semantics - A *Bonsai Store* is conceptually just a set of items.
 * Reports may be constructed by composing well known operations over sequences such as  `filter`,   `map` and `fold`.
 * Queries are statically type checked.
 * Support for abstractions - Query templates can be extracted and packaged as libraries.